-Chapter 7 bankruptcy is known as liquidation bankruptcy, where a person gives up non-exempt assets to be liquidated and used to pay off debt.
+In the state of Florida, Chapter 7 bankruptcy is known as liquidation bankruptcy.
+This is where a person gives up non-exempt assets to be liquidated and used to pay off debt.
+The downside of this solution is that creditors can still claim your property to satisfy outstanding balances.
 Once as many of your assets as possible are used to pay back debts, the rest is discharged.
 You will need to pass a means test to prove that your income is not sufficient for repayment in order to qualify.

 Filing for Chapter 7 allows you to:

 - Release wages and bank accounts

 Chapter 13 Bankruptcy in Florida

 Another method of bankruptcy in Florida is Chapter 13 bankruptcy.
 This type is also known as restructuring, where the consumer works to draft and negotiate a repayment plan with all of the creditors to whom they owe money.
 Our goal is to help our clients negotiate a plan to reduce the amount they owe and will have to pay back.
 Over the following three to five years, the payment structure will help those debts to be repaid.

 At the Law Office of Jose E. Lopez, we are here to help guide and protect our clients.
 Our bankruptcy lawyer in Orlando understands the need to get out of debt you simply cannot repay.
 Bankruptcy may offer a solution to the financial situation you are in, and we can help you explore it.
 Call us now to learn more.